alaz/legitbot/README.md

 # Legitbot [![Build Status](https://secure.travis-ci.org/alaz/legitbot.png?branch=master)](http://travis-ci.org/alaz/legitbot) [![Gem Version](https://badge.fury.io/rb/legitbot.svg)](https://badge.fury.io/rb/legitbot)

-Ruby gem to check if an IP really belongs to some bot, typically a search engine.
-This can of much help if one wants to protect his/her web site from malicious scanners who pretend to be e.g. a Googlebot.
+Ruby gem to check that an IP belongs to a bot, typically a search engine.
+This can be of help in protecting a web site from fake search engines.

 ## Usage